Kristel Verbeke

-Kristel Philemon Charlotte Verbeke (born 10 December 1975 in Hamme) is a Flemish singer, actress, host and one of the first members of the girl group K3.
-After leaving K3 in 2015, she became the group's manager, remaining in this position until 2017.
-Since leaving K3, Verbeke focused on TV producing and acting.
+Kristel Philemon Charlotte Verbeke (born 10 December 1975 in Hamme) is a Flemish singer.
+She is known for being a member of the first K3 group, from 1998 until 2015.
+In 2015, she became the manager of the new K3, remaining in this position until 2017.
+Since then, Verbeke focused on TV producing and acting.

 Life and career

 Early life

-When Verbeke was 13 her parents divorced.
-She lived with her father, but kept in touch with her mother.
+When Verbeke was 13, her parents divorced.
+She lived with her father but kept in touch with her mother.
 Her two sisters died in their youth.
-Her younger sister Véronique died at home at age 11 due to carbon monoxide poisoning and her older sister Isabelle died in a car accident at age 21.
+Her younger sister, Véronique died at home at age 11 due to carbon monoxide poisoning, and her older sister Isabelle died in a car accident at age 21.
 Her father died of lung cancer at the beginning of the K3 breakthrough.
-After completing secondary education, she trained as a regent for Dutch, history and economics.
+After completing secondary education, she studied to be a teacher (regent) for Dutch, history and economics.

 Before meeting the other two K3 members Karen Damen and Kathleen Aerts in 1998, she worked as a bank clerk in Laarne and performed in an homage to Ann Christy together with Robert Mosuse, Andrea Croonenberghs and Pascale Michiels.
-She also sang as a backing vocalist of Niels William, who later became the discoverer and very first manager of K3.
+She also sang as a backing vocalist for Niels William, who later became the discoverer and very first manager of K3.